Zywave/booster/src/_areas/application-framework/components/shell.md

 includedElements:
   - zywave-shell
 ---
-## General
+## What is Zywave Shell?

 Zywave Shell enables applications to have a rich, consistent experience across any application.
 It builds each subcomponent of [ZUI Shell](/design-system/components/shell) for you, ensuring your users can navigate anywhere in the Zywave ecosystem.

-Bring your application's contents, and let Zywave Shell do the rest!
+Bring your application's contents and let Zywave Shell do the rest!

 <docs-spacer></docs-spacer>